An Assembly Of Two Or More Insulated Or Bare Wires

 • Cross-Linked Polyethylene (XLPE): Created by chemically bonding polyethylene molecules, enhancing thermal, chemical, and moisture resistance.
 The standard for modern power distribution cables up to 35kV.

-Jacket Materials serve as the outer armor, often a tougher, more abrasion-resistant version of the insulation material or a specialized compound like polyurethane (PUR) for oil resistance or LSZH (Low Smoke Zero Halogen) for safety in enclosed public spaces But it adds up..
+Jacket Materials serve as the outer armor, often a tougher, more abrasion-resistant version of the insulation material or a specialized compound like polyurethane (PUR) for oil resistance or LSZH (Low Smoke Zero Halogen) for safety in enclosed public spaces That's the whole idea..

 Engineering for Purpose: Key Construction Types